by Richard Carson Steuart and Dr. Med. Karl-Otto Steinmetz

-Although 64 years of age, I have been "teaching" trumpet performance at a College level for well over 50 years now, having been awarded my first "official" and professional position as Professor-Assistant and my own Teaching Studio at the University of Regina"s Department of Music (then Regina's "Conservatory of Music") in my home country of Canada at the unheard of early age of 14 years.
+Although "only" 67 years of age, I have been "teaching" trumpet performance at a College Level for well over 55 years, having assumed my first "official"- professional position (and with it my own Teaching Studio) in 1970 as Professoral Teaching- Assistant to Prof. Dr. Mel Carey of Berklee California, USA at the University of Regina"s Department of Music (then the Regina Music Campus of the University of Saskatchewan / "Conservatory of Music") in my home country of Canada and this, for many, at the unheard of early age of 14 years.
+I had in fact been teaching privately for three years before this appointment.

-At that time I thought I was a "pretty good" teacher, since I had no problem playing just about anything asked of me, whether in an Orchestral, Chamber- music, Rock, Show or even Big-Band context and this both in Concert and at any given time for my students in their lessons.
+At that time, and not with standing my young age, I thought I was a "pretty good" teacher, since I had no problem playing just about anything asked of me, whether in an Orchestral, Chamber- music, Rock, Show or even Big-Band context and this both in Concert as well in demonstrations at any given time for my students in their singular and group lessons.

 However I know now, despite my early successes, I am just starting to have something truly informative and individually significant to say about how the instrument can be played more easily, efficiently and hopefully for those who now study with me, in a more enjoyably musical manner.

 I had started studying relatively early, for a High Brass Instrument, on my ninth birthday under my father's strict guidance and taking the trumpet/cornet very seriously, moved on after only 6 months to a professional teacher: Professor Dr. John Harding.